dvdvideo1234/EnvironmentOrganizer/readme.md

 #### Hey, Did you make the icon of the tool yourself and where is it from ?
 Yes I did.
 It's located in [Santa Yotso][ref-yotso], [Ochindol][ref-ochin], [municipality of Mezdra](https://www.mezdra.bg/), [Vratsa region][ref-vratsa], [Bulgaria](https://en.wikipedia.org/wiki/Bulgaria) and in fact, [this is the exact street view][ref-view]
 I've shot with my phone in march 2016.
 It was a panorama picture.
-After that I used a common icon for `settings` using google.
+After that I found a common icon for `settings` using google.

 #### How can I use this script ?
 Whenever you change a console variable, a callback for the environment settings adjustment will be triggered,